stefannasic/chat-bot-open-ai/backend-frontend/README.md

 composer install

 2. Copy the .env.example file and rename it to .env.
-Then, open the .env file and set the value of your OpenAI API key in the OPEN_AI_API_KEY field:
+Then, open the .env file and set the following values:

 OPEN_AI_API_KEY='your_open_api_key'
+OPEN_AI_API_ENDPOINT='https://api.openai.com/v1/chat/completions'
+OPEN_AI_MODEL='gpt-3.5-turbo'

 3. Run the database migration to create the necessary tables: